Batman: The Killing Joke (film): Production

 In January 2016, Timm revealed that the film would be screened at San Diego Comic-Con in July.
 He added that the team had to "add a lot more story" for the film due to the source novel not being long enough to make a feature-length film.
-Month later, concept artist Phil Bourassa revealed that in 2009, Timm was slated to produce an R-rated version of The Killing Joke, but development on the film was stalled after two weeks due to the under-performance of Watchmen, while also showcasing concept art of the Joker.
+One month later, concept artist Phil Bourassa revealed that in 2009, Timm was slated to produce an R-rated version of The Killing Joke, but development on the film was stalled after two weeks due to the under-performance of Watchmen.
 In April, Warner Home Video confirmed that The Killing Joke would be the first film in the DC Universe Animated Original Movies series and the first Batman film to receive an R rating from the MPAA, with Warner Bros.
 Animation and Warner Digital Series president Sam Register explaining, "From the start of production, we encouraged producer Bruce Timm and our team at Warner Bros.
 Animation to remain faithful to the original story—regardless of the eventual MPAA rating...
 We felt it was our responsibility to present our core audience—the comics-loving community—with an animated film that authentically represented the tale they know all too well."

-In terms of animation production, the crew admitted that trying to adapt Bolland's art style was challenging due to the realistic quality; they then sought out another artist with a simpler yet very similar style that would be easier to animate, settling on Kevin Nowlan.

-The animation was done by The Answer Studio Co.
-LTD, an outsourced studio in Japan.
+In terms of animation production, the crew admitted that trying to adapt Bolland's art style was challenging due to the realistic quality.
+They then sought out another artist with a simpler yet similar style that would be easier to animate, settling on Kevin Nowlan.
+The animation itself was done by The Answer Studio, an outsourced studio in Japan.